-Purpose: To monitor and evaluate stakeholder satisfaction

-with programs and services.
+Purpose: To monitor and evaluate stakeholder satisfaction with programs and services.

-Policy: The main contact with a government for many stakeholders is through the programs and services it provides.
-It is important for the City to be aware of and respond to stakeholder percentions of these and respond to stakeholder perceptions of these programs and services.
+y: The main contact with a government for many stakeholders is through the programs and services it provides.
+It is important for the City to be aware of and respond to stakeholder perceptions of these programs and services.
 Stakeholder perceptions of the quality of public services is an important factor in their overall perception of the City and their level of confidence in the City's decision-making.

 The City will use a variety of ways to access stakeholder satisfaction, including public forums or hearings, focus groups, and surveys.

 At least biennially, the City will conduct a Citizen Survey which formally assesses satisfaction with programs and services.
-The Citizen Survey, and any other source or input, will be reported upon using the appropriate technology, and be available to all stakeholders.
+The Citizen Survey, and any other source or 27. input, will be reported upon using the appropriate technology, and be available to all stakeholders.